The whole of scripture was written and preserved for our instruction and for our example, not just the New Testament.

 Abram gave a tenth of the spoil to acknowledge that God had given him victory with safety, and had delivered his nephew will al the captives!
 There was nothing agricultural in the motives and the giving at all.
 The law plainly says that the labourer is worthy of his wages, no matter what his job; and that those who serve in the gospel should have a reasonable living from their work.

-Tithing on all our net increase, acknowledges God the Father [and he who became the Son] as ALL in all; the fountain of all knowledge and wisdom, and all of creation!
+Tithing on all our net increase, acknowledges God the Father [and the other God Being who gave up his Godhood to be made flesh as the Son] as ALL in all; the fountain of all knowledge and wisdom, and all of creation!

-Notice that the tithe was given to Jesus Christ in the form of Melchizedek, revealing that this Melchizedek had a right to receive our tithes being the ultimate Implementing Creator of humanity!
+Notice that the tithe was given to the spirit High Priest who was later made flesh as Jesus Christ in the form of Melchizedek, revealing that this Melchizedek had a right to receive our tithes being the ultimate Implementing Creator of humanity!

 This makes it clear that the priesthood of the Implementing Creator who became Jesus Christ has the overriding right to receive tithes [by virtue of having made and owning all things] even above the Aaronic priesthood.